Wisconsin's bipartisan detente in fighting coronavirus ends

 Wisconsin Department of Health Services Secretary Andrea Palm, at Evers' direction, issued an order on Thursday extending the stay-at-home order from April 24 until May 26, closing schools for the academic year and most nonessential businesses.
 The extension gives Wisconsin the latest stay-at-home order date in the Midwest and one of the latest in the country.

+Racine County Sheriff Christopher Schmaling said in a statement Friday that his department wouldn't enforce the safer-at-home order.

+"The overreaching measures taken by State government will have dire lifetime consequences for businesses, homeowners, and families," Schmaling said in his statement.
+"I took an oath to uphold the constitutional rights of our citizens and I can not in good faith participate in the destruction of Racine County businesses or interfere in the freedoms granted to all of us by our Constitution."

-Prior to the order extension, there were rifts between Evers and Republicans over the state's response, but they had largely been unified in calling on people to stay home, socially distance when out in public and close nonessential businesses to slow the spread of COVID-19.
+Prior to the order extension, there were rifts between Evers and Republicans over the state's response, but they had largely been unified.
 Evers signed a COVID-19 aid bill Wednesday that passed with near unanimous support in the Legislature.

-However, as unemployment skyrocketed with nearly 400,000 people out of work as of Friday, pressure was building from those out of work and businesses eager to reopen and looking for a plan for how that would happen.
-After the extension announcement, Republicans and the state Chamber of Commerce accused Evers of making decisions in isolation without considering the economic ramifications, or considering reopening more rural parts of the state that have fewer confirmed coronavirus cases.
+However, as unemployment skyrocketed with nearly 400,000 people out of work as of Friday, pressure was building to reopen businesses.

 "Republicans think the pandemic is serious.
 We know that it's real," Vos said.
 What's missing from Evers is an appreciation for how the economy is "starving," he said.

 Evers insisted he's taking action in line with what health officials say is the best course to slow the spread of the virus and it would not help the economy to reopen before it is safe to do so.
-As of Thursday, there were 197 COVID-19 deaths in Wisconsin and nearly 3,900 confirmed cases.
+As of Friday, there were 205 COVID-19 deaths in Wisconsin and more than 4,000 confirmed cases.
 Health officials have said they think the curve is flattening in Wisconsin, but it could rise without continued mitigation efforts.

 There have been similar rallies in other states.